 Who do I contact, if I experience challenges with the application?

 If you are experiencing issues with setting up or accessing your submittable account as well as technical issues with the application form, please contact Submittable directly at the following: www.submittable.com/help/organization.
 If you have questions about the instructions or other aspects of the application, please contact us via email at email@example.com.
 Center staff will respond to emails within 72 hours when time permits.
 Due to the volume of applications, calls are discouraged.

 What can I anticipate during the residency?

 The residency is structured to provide time and space to artists working on their studio practice as well as provide regular opportunities to further develop professional skills and networks that will be beneficial long after the residency has concluded.
 Artists are expected to make regular use of their studio and participate in program activities, including workshops, gatherings, and presentations.
 While each artist will experience ample time for uninterrupted work and research, they are also encouraged to be active members of the intentional Center community formed by artists, arts professionals, staff, and others who share resources, information, and provide feedback and support for one another.

 No. Studio spaces are assigned based on each artists’ specific needs, including the scale and type of work being made, in relation to the final group of artists selected for each cycle.

 Can I play music or videos in my studio?

-Yes, at the same time it is important that all artists are aware of the artist community being formed and are respectful of and communicative with your fellow artists.
+Yes, at the same time it is important that all artists are aware of the community being formed on campus and are respectful of and communicative with your fellow artists.
 The studios are not soundproof and noise should be kept to a reasonable level.

 What items should I bring?
-What can I expect to find in my Studio?
+What can I expect to find in my studio?

-Does the Center offer an ADA compliant environment?
+Does the Center offer an ADA-compliant environment?